770 Eastern Parkway: Main synagogue

-The building contains a stairway that leads to the main synagogue.
+Main synagogue is also known as "The main shul", "The big Zal"The building contains a stairway that leads to the main synagogue.
 The synagogue is underground, and is considered part of 770, although it technically is mostly under 784 and 788.

 Central Lubavitcher Yeshiva

 The building contains a Yeshiva with approximately 1,000 students.
 The Yeshiva is a part of a group of Yeshivot called Tomchei Tmimim, started by the 5th Chabad Rebbe Sholom Dovber Schneersohn of Lubavitch.

 Replicas

 Lubavitch Chassidim attach great significance to everything that played a role in the Rebbe's life; therefore, Lubavitch Chassidim all over the world have built replicas or near-replicas of the building.
 These include replicas in Ramat Shlomo in Jerusalem and Kfar Chabad in Israel.
-Other replicas include UCLA Chabad House at UCLA Los Angeles, California; Moshiach Center In Fort Lauderdale Fl, Chabad House at Rutgers University in New Brunswick, New Jersey; Congregation Ahavat Shalom in Ocean City, Maryland; in Los Angeles, California; in St Kilda East, Victoria, a suburb of Melbourne, Australia; in Milan, Italy; in Brazil; in Argentina; in Chile, in Kamianske, Ukraine; in Camp Gan Israel in Montreal, Quebec and most recently in Baltimore, Maryland.
-The Forward wrote in 2021 that there were an estimated 35 replicas of 770, most of which were Chabad Houses.
+Other replicas include UCLA Chabad House at UCLA Los Angeles, California; Moshiach Center In Fort Lauderdale Fl, Chabad House at Rutgers University in New Brunswick, New Jersey; Congregation Ahavat Shalom in Ocean City, Maryland; in Los Angeles, California; in St Kilda East, Victoria, a suburb of Melbourne, Australia; in Milan, Italy; in Brazil; in Argentina; in Chile, in Kamianske, Ukraine; in Camp Gan Israel in Montreal, Quebec and Baltimore, Maryland.

-Tzedakah boxes and mezuzah cases have been decorated with pictures of the building.
-Joseph Zakon Wineries in New York City makes a wine called "Seven-seventy".
-In the early 1990s, Chabad bar-mitzvah boys began using tefillin bags with an embroidered picture of seven-seventy.
+In 2021 The Forward wrote that there were an estimated 35 replicas of 770, most of which were Chabad Houses.
+The article 770 Eastern Parkway replicas documents 58 replicas, existing and planned.

+Other replicas include Tzedakah boxes, plastic building block sets, 3D puzzles, and mezuzah cases.
+The facade is also often used as a design element on Tefillin and Tallit bags, and Torah and Torah ark covers and on other Judaica.